HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 ### Coverting strings to numbers

 The opposite conversion, from a string to a number, can't be done directly too.
-There are many ways to do it, and `std::stoi` and `std::stod` (for `int` and `double` respectively):
+There are many ways to do it, and `std::stoi`/`std::stod`/etc is the easiest: (for `int` and `double` respectively)
 ```cpp
 std::string s = "42";
 int n = std::stoi(s);
 std::cout << n << '\n'; // 42
 ```
 Note that `std::stoi` and `std::stod` silently skip any whitespace at the beginning of the string, and also ignore any non-digits after the number.
-I'm not going to explain how to fix it here, look this up if you need it.
+If you need a more strict validation, look up `std::from_chars`.

 > ## Exercise 3
 >